The Complete Guide To Sustainable Cocktails

-What’s for sure is the UK bar and restaurant industry is wasteful – we use and waste too much water, food, plastic and energy.
+One thing that’s for sure, is that the UK bar and restaurant industry is wasteful – we use and waste too much water, food, plastic and energy.
 The average bar is an ecological nightmare.

 First and foremost lets define what sustainability is.
 We feel it was defined perfectly by the Brundtland Report: